LaunchCodeEducation/Candidate-Testing/README.md

 1. When they run your code, does the output look like the [example output](https://education.launchcode.org/intro-to-professional-web-dev/assignments/candidateQuiz.html#example-output) in the textbook?
 1. Does your code include the following?
-   1. Arrays
+   a.
+Arrays
-   1. At least one template literal
+   b.
+At least one template literal
-   1. A loop
+   c.
+A loop

 Your TA will also run your code with several answer sets to check the program's accuracy.
 Here is one for you to use!